aburi6800/x68k-mzmappy/README.md

 ### When using [elf2x68k](https://github.com/yunkya2/elf2x68k)

+- For Windows, use in a WSL2 environment.
 - Change the current directory to the directory of this project.
 - Compile with the following command.